the-teachingRSE-project/competencies/competencies.md

 Often the development cycles are executed iteratively and incrementally.
 The life cycle further includes periods of deployment, maintenance and further development (software evolution), as well as software retirement.
+To assess the current state and needs of the software, the RSE should be familiar with different maturity metrics, e.g. the DLR application classes [@Schlauch2018b], the research software maturity model [@Deekshitha2024] or technology readyness levels (TRLs).
 Additionally, the research software life cycle extends the traditional life cycle with \gls{software-publication}.
 The RSE should be aware of this life cycle and be able to predict and cater to the changing needs of a software project as it moves through the stages.